Taziva/CV/README.md

 ## Experience

+**Honeycomb TV** (June 2017 to present)
+*Software Engineer*

 **Music Concierge** (November 2015 to November 2016)
 *Audio Engineer*

 ## Interests

+* Programming - Creating Apps and the like recently moved into mobile development with React Native and PWAs
 * Music - I enjoy both listening to music and creating my own when I have time
-* Football - I like to watch it when possible but I prefer to play at any opportunity
 * Blogging - Everyday I try to take a picture of one cool thing I see or to write about it.
 It helps me to always make sure that I appreciate the blessings in my life.
-My blog is available [here](https://www.ourblindmouse.com)
+My blog is available [here](https://ourblindmouse.com)
-* Video Games - Every few months I try to find a great game and immerse myself into it.
+* Games - Every few months I try to find a great game and immerse myself into it.
 My favourite games include Final Fantasy, Fifa, and Metal Gear Solid.
-* Reading - Even though video tutorials tend to be more popular, books still one of the best resources for learning new subjects.